ibm-developer-skills-network/vdnar-Centralized-repository-shipping_calculations/CONTRIBUTING.md

-Contribution Guidelines
-Welcome Contributors!
-Thank you for considering contributing to the centralized repository.
-This document outlines the guidelines for contributing to the development of Shipping Rates and Calculations.

-Code Style
+# Contributing to Shipping Logistics Rates Calculator

+First off, thank you for considering contributing to our project!

+## How Can I Contribute?

+### Reporting Bugs

+If you find a bug, please report it by opening an issue on GitHub.
+Include as much detail as possible to help us reproduce the issue.

+### Suggesting Enhancements

+We welcome suggestions for improvements.
+Feel free to open an issue with your suggestion.

+### Pull Requests

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-foo`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some foo'`).
+5. Push to the branch (`git push origin feature-foo`).
+6. Open a pull request.

+### Coding Standards

+Please ensure your code follows our coding standards:

+- Write clear, concise, and descriptive commit messages.
-Please follow the coding style and conventions used in the existing codebase.
-This helps maintain consistency across the project.
+- Adhere to the coding style used in the project.

-Documentation
-Ensure that your contributions are well-documented.
-Include comments in your code where necessary and provide a clear and concise description of your changes in the pull request.

-Testing
-Before submitting a pull request, make sure your changes have been tested thoroughly.
-Include relevant test cases and ensure that existing tests pass.

-Issue Tracker
-Check the issue tracker for any open issues or feature requests.
-If you're working on something, please comment on the issue to let others know.
+- Write tests for your code.

-Code Review
+### Code Review

-All contributions will go through a code review process.
-Be open to feedback and be willing to make changes if necessary.
-Code reviews help maintain code quality and consistency.
+All submissions are reviewed by project maintainers before being merged.
+This helps us maintain code quality and consistency.

+### Community

+Be respectful and considerate of others in the community.
+Our [Code of Conduct](CODE_OF_CONDUCT.md) outlines our expectations for behavior.

+## Thank You

-Thank you for your contribution!
+Thank you for taking the time to contribute to our project!
+We appreciate your effort and look forward to your input.